mitgor1/atlas/README.md

 Steps to install your project:
 1. Clone the repo
 2. Install Docker Desktop on your system
-3. Ensure the directory is in the correct format and order as shown below:
+3. Ensure the directory is in the correct format and order as shown below or as seen in the masters branch:
 `````
 Docker/
 ├── Plotting/